 - Corporation tax rates for companies in the process of winding up.

 - Relief for overseas tax as an expense.

 - Detailed knowledge of specific double taxation agreements.

 - Migration of a UK resident company.

 - Mixer companies.

 - Detailed computational questions on the carry back and carry forward of unrelieved foreign tax.

+- Calculation of indexation factors.

 - Quarterly accounting for income tax.

+- The reduction of double tax relief where losses have been group relieved.